Quick Answer

 Conventional Diesel Heater

-This can still create battery drain concerns during RV boondocking.
+This can still create battery drain concerns during RV boondocking, especially on cold nights when the heater runs for longer periods.

 Self-Powering Diesel Heater